The Founder's Guide to the LOI: Mitigating Risk Before You Build

 If your company raises capital, restructures, or is acquired, the lease must be easily transferable.
 If you need Landlord approval every time, they can block a merger or demand a fee, drastically reducing your enterprise value.

-Change of Control: Clarifying that taking on a new investor or changing board members is not an assignment that requires consent.
+• Change of Control: Clarifying that taking on a new investor or changing board members is not an assignment requiring consent

 You need a broad Use clause to future-proof your clinic.
 Demand language like: "Medical clinic and all uses incidental thereto, including, but not limited to, [Specific Services X, Y, Z]."